abbask7826/React-Weather-Web-app-/README.md

-This is a weather app built using react js
+This is a weather app built using react js and openweather API.